 The Motley Fool and 7investing both offer popular investment newsletters that aim to beat the market.
-In this review of the Motley Fool vs. 7investing, we will look at the pros and cons of each service.
+In this review of the Motley Fool vs. 7investing, we will discuss the pros and cons of each service.
 On the Motley Fool side, we will look at Stock Advisor and Rule Breakers and see how they compare to 7investing.
-We will compare the performance of the newsletters, the quality of the stock reports, and the overall value of each service.
+Specifically, we will compare the performance of the newsletters, the quality of the stock reports, and the overall value of each service.
 (Click here to read our review of Stock Advisor and click here for our review of 7investing.)

 The opinions in this review are our own based on our personal experience with these services.
 We do not let advertisers influence our content.
 This content has not been provided by or endorsed by any advertiser.
 To support our work, some of the links in this article might be from our sponsors.